-The \code{formula} argument of \fct{obs} can also contain an additional special term \fct{varying}, which defines the time-varying part of the model equation.
-For example, we could write \begin{Code} obs(x ~ z + varying(~ -1 + w), family = "poisson") \end{Code} to define a model equation with a constant intercept, a time-invariant effect of \code{z}, and a time-varying effect of \code{w}.
-We also remove the duplicate intercept with \code{-1} within \fct{varying} in order to avoid identifiability issues in the model estimation.
-We could also define a time-varying intercept, in which case we would write: \begin{Code} obs(x ~ -1 + z + varying(~ w), family = "poisson") \end{Code} The part of the formula not wrapped with \fct{varying} is assumed to correspond to the time-invariant part of the model, which can alternatively be defined with the special syntax \fct{fixed}.
+The \code{formula} argument of \fct{obs} can also contain a special term \fct{varying}, which defines the time-varying part of the model equation.
+For example, we could write \begin{Code} obs(x ~ z + varying(~ -1 + w), family = "poisson") \end{Code} to define a model equation with a time-invariant intercept, a time-invariant effect of \code{z}, and a time-varying effect of \code{w}.
+We also avoid defining a duplicate intercept by writing \code{-1} within \fct{varying} in order to avoid identifiability issues in the model estimation.
+Alternatively, we could define a time-varying intercept, in which case we would write: \begin{Code} obs(x ~ -1 + z + varying(~ w), family = "poisson") \end{Code} The part of the formula not wrapped with \fct{varying} is assumed to correspond to the time-invariant part of the model, which can alternatively be defined with the special syntax \fct{fixed}.
 This means that the following lines would all produce the same model: \begin{Code} obs(x ~ z + varying(~ -1 + w), family = "poisson") obs(x ~ -1 + fixed(~ z) + varying(~ -1 + w), family = "poisson") obs(x ~ fixed(~ z) + varying(~ -1 + w), family = "poisson") \end{Code} The use of \fct{fixed} is therefore optional in the formula.
-If both time-varying and time-invariant intercepts are defined, the model will default to using a time-varying intercept and provides an appropriate warning for the user: \begin{CodeChunk} \begin{CodeInput} R> dform_warn <- obs(y ~ 1 + varying(~1), family = "gaussian") \end{CodeInput} \begin{CodeOutput} Warning: Both time-independent and time-varying intercept specified: i Defaulting to time-varying intercept. \end{CodeOutput} \end{CodeChunk} When defining time-varying effects, we also need to define how their respective regression coefficient behave.
-For this purpose, a \fct{splines} component should be added to the model formula, e.g., \begin{Code} obs(x ~ varying(~ -1 + w), family = "poisson") + splines(df = 10) \end{Code} defines a cubic B-spline with 10 degrees of freedom for the time-varying coefficients, which corresponds to the variable \code{w} in this instance.
-If the model contains multiple time-varying coefficients, the same spline basis is used for all coefficients, with unique spline coefficients and their corresponding random-walk standard deviations.
-The \fct{splines} component constructs the matrix of cardinal B-splines \(B_t\) using the \fct{bs} function of the \pkg{splines} package based on the degrees of freedom \code{df} and spline degree \code{degree} (default being 3 corresponding to cubic B-splines).
-It is also possible to switch between centered (the default) and non-centered parameterization \citep{Papaspiliopoulos2007} for the spline coefficients using the \code{noncentered} argument of the \fct{splines} component.
-This can affect the sampling efficiency of \proglang{Stan}, depending on the model and the informativeness of data \citep{Betancourt2013}.
+If both time-varying and time-invariant intercepts are defined, the model will default to using a time-varying intercept and an appropriate warning is provided for the user: \begin{CodeChunk} \begin{CodeInput} R> obs(y ~ 1 + varying(~1), family = "gaussian") \end{CodeInput} \begin{CodeOutput} Warning: Both time-constant and time-varying intercept specified: i Defaulting to time-varying intercept. \end{CodeOutput} \end{CodeChunk} When defining time-varying effects, we also need to define how their respective regression coefficients depend on time.
+For this purpose, a \fct{splines} component should be added to the model formula, as we did in the seat belt usage example, where the term \code{splines(df = 10)} defines a cubic B-spline with 10 degrees of freedom for the time-varying coefficients, which corresponds to the time-varying intercept in this instance.
+If the model contains multiple time-varying coefficients, the same spline basis is used for all coefficients, with unique spline coefficients and their corresponding random-walk standard deviations for each coefficient.
+The \fct{splines} component constructs the matrix of cardinal B-splines \(B_t\) using the \fct{bs} function of the \pkg{splines} package based on the degrees of freedom (\code{df}) and the degree of the polynomials used to construct the splines (\code{degree}, the default being 3 corresponding to cubic B-splines).
+It is also possible to switch between centered (the default) and non-centered parametrization \citep{Papaspiliopoulos2007} for the spline coefficients using the \code{noncentered} argument of the \fct{splines} component.
+This can affect the sampling efficiency of \proglang{Stan}, depending on the model and the informativeness of the data \citep{Betancourt2013}.